 Along the Eastern Coast of Mexico, you’ll find the port city called Veracruz, which stretches along the Gulf Coast like the graceful tentacle of a sea creature.
 Known for its tropical weather, friendly people and Afro-Caribbean vibe, seafood and spices are the culinary hallmark of this coastal city where Mexican flavors blend with West African accents and is a pescatarian… View Post

 $12 and 15 minutes to pescatarian luxury!

 Bisques, chowders and soups are some of my favorite things to cook up and experiment with.
 The freedom to open up my pantry, refrigerator and freezer and assemble a comforting meal is delightful.
-This salmon chowder recipe is a perineal favorite.
-I used frozen wild salmon for this recipe because it’s freezer staple and this recipe is about simplicity,… View Post
+This salmon chowder recipe is a perennial favorite.
+I used frozen wild salmon for this recipe because it’s freezer staple and this recipe is about simplicity, but… View Post

 A South American proverb states that good bone broth can resurrect the dead.
 It’s a highly nutritious superfood that can be made in as little as 20 minute using minimal ingredients.
 Bone broth or more accurately bone stock, has been all the rage the last decade since interest in the paleo diet and similar eating styles has exploded, but broth… View Post

 One of my favorite fairy tales is titled Stone Soup.
 In this classic European story, a group of hungry, traveling strangers used their charm and good wit to convince an entire community of people to share bits of what they had available in their kitchens to create a meal that satisfied and fed them all.
 There are many versions of… View Post

 This pescatarian recipe combines easily accessible ingredients to create a flavorful Indian-inspired soup.
 I like this potage any time of day – breakfast, lunch or as a light supper.